Amarjeetdev012/TypeScript-Compiler-Notes/systems/testing/baselines.md

 ### How to make a baseline

-1. Make a new file: ` touch tests/cases/compiler/overloadFunctionsNotEqualToGenerics.ts`.
+Make a new file: ` touch tests/cases/compiler/overloadFunctionsNotEqualToGenerics.ts`.
 Add some TypeScript to it.
-2. d

 ### How to amend a baseline